sylefeb/Silice/projects/ice-v/IceVDualFermata.md

 Let's dive into the details!

 > The ice-v fermata souce code is in [CPUs/ice-v-dual-fermata.si](CPUs/ice-v-dual-fermata.si).
-The demo SOC source code is in [SOCs/ice-v-soc-dual-fermata.si](CPUs/ice-v-soc-dual-fermata.si) ;
+The demo SOC source code is in [SOCs/ice-v-soc-dual-fermata.si](SOCs/ice-v-soc-dual-fermata.si) ;
-the SOC is designed for the Icebreaker and simulation with Verilator.
+the SOC is designed for the [icebreaker](https://1bitsquared.com/products/icebreaker) and simulation with Verilator.
 See [running the demo](#running-the-demo) below.

 > The processor code is stable but not final, as it needs a bit of cleanup and optimization.